1. Why command line?

 3.6.
 Log files

-In Checkmk – as already-described – the log files are stored in the file directory
+In Checkmk – as already-described – the log files are stored in the data directory var/

 .

-All components of the relevant log file can be found there:
+The log files of the relevant components can be found there.

 OMD[mysite]:~$ ll -R var/log/